UV completion of extradimensional Yang-Mills theory for Gauge-Higgs unification: Yang-Mills theory on spacetime

 Studies of the Hosotani mechanism have been done by means of lattice Monte-Carlo simulations of gauge theories in $\mathbb R^3\times S^1$ in which the continuum limit is manifest~\cite{Cossu:2013ora}.
 The terminologies of the phases and the configurations were given in Ref.~\cite{Cossu:2009sq}.
-In particular, AB phases in the confined phase called by $X$ obey the Haar measure and give $P=1$.
+In particular, AB phases in the confined phase called by $X$ obey the Haar measure and give $P=0$.
 Their distribution is similar to the reconfined phase denoted by $C$ in Table~\ref{Table: summery of phases}.
-AB phases in $X$ would be uniformly and randomly distributed when normalized by the distribution of $\theta_i$ generated by the Haar measure.
+AB phases in $X$ would be uniformly and randomly distributed when normalized by the distribution of $\theta_i$ generated by the Haar measure.\footnote{ Note that in the sense that $P\neq 0$, the deconfined phase with configurations $A_i$ correspond to the ``broken" phase, while configurations $C_i$ yields $P=0$ corresponding to ``symmetric" phase.
+These terminologies are opposite from the symmetry breaking pattern listed in Table~\ref{Table: summery of phases}. }

 As mentioned in subsection~\ref{sec: Wilson line and Aharonov-Bohm phase}, the confinement-deconfiment phase can be judged by the Polyakov loop.
 By setting $\alpha=\pi/3$, $\beta_1=0$ and $\beta_2=2\pi/3$, we plot the distribution of the Polyakov loop \eqref{eq: Polyakov loop in n3} in Fig.~\ref{Fig:Polyakov_configuration} in accordance with the configurations listed in Table~\ref{Table: summery of phases}.
 The orange lines are obtained by setting $\theta_1=\theta_2=\theta_3=\varphi$ and varying $\varphi$ from $0$ to $2\pi$.